Dman3478/RetroPie-Docs/docs/Nintendo-Entertainment-System.md

 ## Overscan

 Overscan is the part of the game field that is typically hidden behind the margins of consumer CRTs.
-However, you may want to enaable it for some games if anything seems cropped.
+However, you may want to enable it for some games if anything seems cropped.

 ### lr-fceumm